-6.1 The four categories of membership in CEEC shall be as follows:
+The categories of membership in CEEC shall be as follows:

 Eligibility for Membership

-Any individual or professional interested in the objects of CEEC shall be eligible to apply as member.
-Individual members who are above 21 years of age shall be entitled to vote at all General Meetings and to hold office in CEEC.
+Any individual or professional interested in the objects of CEEC shall be eligible to apply for Individual Membership.
+Individual Members who are above 21 years of age shall be entitled to vote at any General Meeting.
+Only those Individual Members who are above 21 years of age and are Singapore citizens, permanent residents or long-term pass holders shall be eligible to become members of the Board and to hold office in CEEC.

-Any company or entity that does not qualify for Corporate membership shall be entitled to apply as an Associate member of CEEC.
-The number of representatives for each Associate member shall range from one to two, to be determined by the Board based on the merits of each membership application.
-Associate Members shall be entitled to speak at General Meetings but shall not have the right to vote and to hold office in CEEC.
+Any company or entity that does not qualify for Corporate or CBO Membership shall be entitled to apply for an Associate Membership of CEEC.
+The number of representatives for each Associate Member shall be determined by the Board in the membership packages document but should not be more than two (2) representatives for each Associate Member.
+Associate Members shall be entitled to speak at any General Meeting but shall not have the right to vote and to become members of the Board and to hold office in CEEC.

-Honorary members shall be individuals appointed by the Board at its sole discretion.
-Honorary members shall have all the privileges of membership without paying the annual subscription except that they shall not be entitled to vote at General Meetings and to hold office in CEEC.
+Honorary Members shall be individuals appointed by the Board at its sole discretion.
+Honorary Members shall have all the privileges of Individual Membership without paying the annual subscription except that they shall not be entitled to vote at General Meetings and to become members of the Board and to hold office in CEEC.

-6.3 Members of CEEC cannot be employees of CEEC.
+Members of CEEC cannot be also employees of CEEC.

 7 APPLICATION FOR MEMBERSHIP

-7.1 Any individual or entity wishing to join the CEEC should submit its name, address, business activity or occupation of the candidate and any other particulars required by the CEEC on the CEEC’s website (www.ceec.org.sg) or inform the CEEC by any other mean of its application and membership category.
+Any individual or entity wishing to join the CEEC should submit its name, address, business activity or occupation, desired membership category and any other particulars required by CEEC on the CEEC’s website (www.ceec.org.sg).

 8 ENTRANCE FEES, SUBSCRIPTIONS AND OTHER DUES

-8.1 The entrance fee for all membership categories shall be determined by the General Meeting on recommendation from the Board at such rate or rates, which the Board may from time to time review, either generally or in a specific case.
+The entrance fee for all membership categories shall be determined by the General Meeting on recommendation by the Board at such rate or rates, which the Board may from time-to-time review, either generally or in a specific case.

-8.6 The income and property of CEEC whensoever derived shall be applied towards the promotion of the objects of CEEC as set forth in this Constitution and no portion thereof shall be paid or transferred directly or indirectly by way of dividend or bonus or otherwise howsoever by way of profit to the persons who at any time are or have been Members of CEEC or to any of them or to any person claiming through any of them.
+The income and property of CEEC whenever derived shall be applied towards the promotion of the objects of CEEC as set forth in this Constitution and no portion thereof shall be paid or transferred directly or indirectly by way of dividend or bonus or otherwise howsoever by way of profit to the persons who at any time are or have been Members of CEEC.

 9 RESIGNATION AND TERMINATION OF MEMBERSHIP

-9.4 A Member expelled under Articles 9.2 and 9.3 may within one month of the notification of his expulsion, appeal to the General Meeting of members against the decision of the Board.
-The decision of the General Meeting shall be final.
+A Member suspended or terminated under Articles 9.2 to 9.8 may within one month of the suspension / termination notice, appeal to a General Meeting of members against the decision of the Board.
+The decision of the General Meeting shall prevail.

 10 SUPREME AUTHORITY AND GENERAL MEETINGS

-10.1 The supreme authority of CEEC is vested in a General Meeting of the members.
+The supreme authority of CEEC is vested in any General Meeting of the members.

-10.4 If the Board does not within two months after the date of the receipt of the written request proceed to convene an EGM, the members who requested for the EGM shall convene the EGM by giving ten days’ notice to voting members setting forth the business to be transacted and simultaneously posting the agenda on CEEC’s notice board.
+If the Board does not within two months after the date of the receipt of the written request proceed to convene an EGM, the Members who requested for the EGM shall convene the EGM by giving ten days’ notice to voting Members setting forth the business to be transacted and simultaneously posting the agenda on CEEC’s notice board.

-10.5 At least 2 weeks’ notice shall be given of an AGM and at least ten days’ notice of an EGM.
-Notice of meeting stating the date, time and place of meeting shall be sent by the Secretary to all members.
-The particulars of the agenda shall be posted on CEEC’s notice board four days in advance of the meeting.
+At least two (2) weeks notice shall be given of an AGM and at least ten days notice of an EGM.
+Notice of meeting stating the date, time and place of meeting shall be sent by the Secretary to all Members.
+The particulars of the agenda shall be posted on CEEC’s notice board four (4) days in advance of the meeting.

-b.
-Where applicable, the election of the Board and the appointment of a firm of Public Accountants and Chartered Accountants for the following term.
-Any Member who wishes to place an item on the agenda of a General Meeting may do so provided he gives notice to the Secretary at least ten days before the meeting is scheduled to be held.
+Any Member who wishes to place an item on the agenda of a General Meeting may do so provided the Member gives notice to the Secretary at least ten days before the meeting is scheduled to be held.

-b. no person present at the General Meeting may hold more than 5 proxies on behalf of Members.
+No person present at the General Meeting may hold more than five (5) proxies on behalf of Members.

-10.15 Resolutions shall be passed by a simple majority of the Members present and voting at General Meetings, except where a greater majority is stipulated pursuant to Article 18.1 (Amendments to Constitution) and Article 21.1 (Dissolution).
+Resolutions shall be passed by a simple majority of the Members present and voting at General Meetings, except where a greater majority is stipulated pursuant to Article 19 (AMENDMENTS TO CONSTITUTION) and Article 22 (DISSOLUTION).

 11 BOARD OF GOVERNORS AND EXECUTIVE COMMITTEE

-11.1 The administration of CEEC shall be entrusted to an Executive Committee consisting of the following office-bearers to be elected by the Board at alternate Annual General Meeting:
+The administration of CEEC shall be entrusted to an Executive Committee consisting of the following office-bearers to be elected by the Board at every Annual General Meeting for 2-year mandates: